-Why do your yoga teacher training in Goa, India?
+Top Reasons Why You Should do your yoga teacher training in Goa, India?

 Within India there are a few cities that are predominantly home to yoga schools like Goa, Rishikesh and Mysore.
 Most of the yoga schools in India are based in these cities.
 So you will have choice of these cities to do complete your yoga teacher training in India.